Annual Meeting Educational Programming

 Pre-Conference Programs

 Pre-Conference Programs are half-day or full-day programs taking place prior to the start of the AFA Annual Meeting.
 These educational sessions are designed to provide in-depth instruction, skill-building opportunities, and time for action planning.
 The 2023 AFA Annual Meeting will include 2 full-day programs and 4 half-day programs!
-Registration is NOW OPEN and will close on Friday, November 3.
+Registration for Pre-Conference Programs closed on Friday, November 10.

 Below you will find a full list of offerings: